Synopsis: This page is intended to be useful to those seeking information on the UK’s decision to leave the European Union.

 Ministerial Forum (EU Negotiations) – latest communiqué: 25 February 2019

 Joint Ministerial Committee (EU Negotiations) – latest communiqué: 10 October 2019

 UK - EU Negotiations

 UK Government information on EU exit including the article 50 process, negotiations, and announcements about policy changes as a result of EU Exit

 This list includes details of a range of Brexit related parliamentary inquiries and links to the relevant committee information.

-The UK Government is preparing a suite of legislation in preparation for EU exit.
-Links to the Bills/Acts are included where the Bill has been introduced to Parliament
+The UK Government prepared a suite of legislation in preparation for EU exit.

 - Agriculture Bill